Ventajou/Nitrate/README.md

-Nitrate - Grow your Orchard
+Nitrate - Grow your Orchard faster
 ===

 Nitrate is a set of scripts aimed at making your life easier when developing with the Orchard CMS.